-5 Ways To Get A Negative Online Review
+5 Ways To Get A Negative Google My Business or TripAdvisor Review

 No-one really wants to receive a negative online review or recommendation right?

-TripAdvisor Reviews, Facebook Recommendations and Google Star Ratings are just three of the many places customers can leave reviews about your experience.
+TripAdvisor, Google My Business and Facebook Recommendations are just three of the many places customers can leave reviews about your experience.
 They are also three highly trusted sources used by your customers and visitors when planning and booking travel.

-So, if you are getting negative reviews in any online website, this means lower position in that product category for your area, less chance of featuring in an organic search result of that platform, which leads to missed bookings or visitors for your tourism experience.
+So, if you are getting negative reviews in any online platform, this means a lower position in that product category for your area, less chance of featuring in an organic search result of that platform, which leads to missed bookings or visitors for your tourism experience.

 After working with many tourism experiences over the years, plus being a frequent traveller myself, I've put together 5 reasons why you may receive a negative review, including some tips on how to avoid them in the future.